 The lemon and lime bring out the citrus flavors in the hibiscus tea.
 And the strawberry and apple gives it a little more of a fruity punch.

 Not only is the color gorgeous but the flavor is out of this world!
 I can’t wait for you to try this Hibiscus Tea Sangria!

 Level up your white wine sangria with a zingy kick!

 You guys!
 SO refreshing.
-I'm not a fan of super sweet drinks so I think this Hibiscus Sangria is perfect.
+I’m not a fan of super sweet cocktails so I think this Hibiscus Sangria is perfect.